Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 3. Notice an issue with your recently purchased carpet?
 Unfortunately, the box store where you made the purchase won't be able to provide assistance since they are not the manufacturers of the carpet.
 To address the problem, it is necessary for you to reach out to the carpet manufacturer directly for a resolution.
 The carpet manufacturer will set up a date and time to have their representative come by to inspect your carpet.
 They will send you a determination letter after they have finished their investigation.

-4. If believe your carpet has not been installed properly, the box store won't provide support since they didn't handle the installation themselves.
-Instead, they subcontracted the installation to a service provider.
+4. If believe your carpet has been installed improperly, the box store won't provide support since they didn't handle the installation themselves, they subcontracted the installation to a service provider.
 To address the issue, you'll need to reach out directly to the installation company for a remedy.
 The carpet installation company will set up a date and time to have their representative come by to inspect your carpet.
-They will send you a determination letter after they have finished their investigation.
+They might send you a determination letter after they have finished their investigation, or just blame someone else for the problem, including you.

 These are not the only reasons why I don't recommend buying Carpet or Flooring from Box Stores or Home Improvement Warehouses.
-Homeowners must be cautious when it comes to buying new carpet, as costly mistakes can be easy to make.
+Homeowners must be cautious when it comes to buying new carpet, as costly mistakes are easy to make.
 There are numerous potential pitfalls anyone might encounter during the carpet buying process.
-To ensure top-notch customer service, expert installation, and the best money-saving advantages, it's crucial to understand that these benefits are typically offered by well-established, locally-owned carpet stores, not by corporately-owned box stores.
+To ensure top-notch customer service, expert installation, and the best money-saving advantages, it's crucial to understand that these benefits are typically offered only by well-established, locally-owned carpet stores, not by corporately-owned box stores or home improvement warehouses.

 Handling Carpet Installation Complaints